AdobeDocs/campaign-classic.en/help/production/using/audit-trail.md

     * Unconditional Stop

   For more information on workflows, refer to this [page](../../workflow/using/about-workflows.md).

+  For more on how to monitor workflows, refer to the [dedicated section](../../workflow/using/monitoring-workflows.md).

 * **Option audit trail**: Check the activities and last modifications done to your options.